 Some tips:

-- Read this post, and watch this video, with lots of specific tools to help you navigate the social aspects of being vegan.
+• We have many posts in our blog and videos within our Youtube channel to help with specific tools to help you navigate the social aspects of being vegan.

 Feeling financial pressures due to the new diet change